-The added value of business planning is not to predict the future but to think about possible futures for today’s decision making.
+The added value of business planning is not to predict the future but to think about possible futures for today’s decision-making.
 Of all the business plans made by the entrepreneurs that I supported, I found none realized exactly according to this plan.
-“In fact, business planning and market research, including your view on paid or owned social media advertising, do not fit to the natural behavior of successful entrepreneurs”, is one of the conclusions of Sarasvathy.
+“In fact, business planning and market research do not fit to the natural behavior of successful entrepreneurs”, is one of the conclusions of Sarasvathy.

 In her research among around 30 expert entrepreneurs in the world, she found that these entrepreneurs follow another approach.
 They hate systematic market research and planning and prefer to discover in practice how they can be successful.